Kotlin/kotlinx.html/README.md

 # Gradle

-You have to add [repository and dependencies](https://docs.gradle.org/2.4/userguide/artifact_dependencies_tutorial.html)
+You have to add the [repository and dependencies](https://docs.gradle.org/2.4/userguide/artifact_dependencies_tutorial.html)

 ```groovy
 repositories {